 - A1.
-Reading: Scan a simple academic text to find specific information. - A2.
-Listening: Infer opinions in a simple presentation or lecture, if guided by questions. - A3.
-Speaking: Contribute to and ask basic questions in a simple academic discussion. - A4.
-Writing: Write the concluding sentence or sentences of a basic paragraph, given a model.
+Reading: Understand the writer's purpose in a simple academic text, if guided by questions. - A2.
+Listening: Distinguish between main ideas and supporting details in a simple presentation or lecture. - A3.
+Speaking: Give an effective presentation about a straightforward, familiar academic topic. - A4.
+Writing: Paraphrase information from a simple text, if guided by questions.